Consumer information for US students:

 Accreditation, Approval and Licensure of Institution and Program

-Medical University of Bialystok is supervised by the Ministry of Health and Ministry of Science and Higher Education, as well as accredited by the Polish Accreditation Committee.
+Medical University of Bialystok is supervised by the Ministry of Health and Ministry of Science and Higher Education and accredited by the Polish Accreditation Committee.

 The Doctor of Medicine (MD) Programs offered by Medical University of Bialystok has been accredited, recognized and/or approved by many organizations around the world.